 Jade Perch come from an area of Australia known as the Lake Eyre Basin.
 Here, the water does not drain into rivers that end up in the ocean.
 All the rain that falls in this region drains inland, eventually reaching Lake Eyre, provided there is enough rain to make it that far.
 This is a huge area.
 Some of the catchment reaches up into tropical parts.
 Occasionally the remnants of a cyclone, in the form of a tropical depression, reach down to the top end of the catchment.
 This sort of event can result in large amount of rain flooding vast inland areas of country.
 For the fish in the waterholes of the Lake Eyre Basin such events create a massive explosion in the food chain.
 Mass spawning occurs and the cycle of fish life starts again.

 Jade perch only occur naturally in this area of Australia.
-Quite possibly, only in the Barcoo River.
+The best candidate for aquaculture may quite possibly, only be the one from the Barcoo River.
 No other place in the world.

 SEE jadeperchman on YouTube